-Students desiring to attend a course without taking the examination or receiving credit for the course may do so by registering to audit through the usual registration process and paying the normal tuition.
+Students desiring to attend a course without taking the ex-40 | Important Information You Need to Know | 2021-2022 Academic Catalog amination or receiving credit for the course may do so by registering to audit through the usual registration process and paying the normal tuition.
 Permission of the division dean or another appropriate academic administrator is required to audit a course.
 Audited courses carry no credit and do not count as a part of the student's course load.
 Students desiring to change status in a course from audit to credit or from credit to audit must do so within the add/drop period for the course.